[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]

 When I developed lymphedema as a result of breast cancer surgery, I thought that I would not be able to backpack any more because of this condition.

 As I learned more I became more confident with my ability to manage my lymphedema.
-Last year I decided to go on a short, overnight trip with the troop.
+As more information became available about the importance of exercise, last year I decided to go on a short, overnight trip with the troop.
 We hiked 7 miles the first day.
 My pack weighed about 25 pounds.
 The second day was only a few miles hike back to the truck, but it was all straight up to get out -- so it felt a little longer than it was.

 I did not have any increased swelling after the trip.
 (I know this because I keep a measurement diary and measured several times a week.)
 I would like to offer some tips that I think helped me.

-• As always I wore my compression garment on my right arm.
+• During the day I wore my knit compression garment on my affected arm.

-• At no time did I really push it hard enough to overheat.
+• At no time did I really push hard enough to get overheated.
 I hiked at a pace that was very comfortable, even though we had quite a few big climbs.
-I also trained for a few weeks before going so I would not overheat as quickly and so I would feel strong for the hike.
+I also trained for a few weeks before going so I would not get overheated as quickly and so that I would feel strong for the hike.

 • I did not lift my pack with my afflicted right arm.
 I always lifted the pack up with my left arm.

 • I kept my hand and arm elevated as much as possible.
-When we stopped to rest, I usually kept hding my hiking stick to keep my hand and arm elevated.
+When we stopped to rest, I usually kept holding my hiking stick to keep my hand and arm elevated.

-• I took several doses of penicillin with me as a precautionary measure in case I cut or burned my right arm.
+• Take a first aid kit, that includes an antibiotic as a precautionary measure in case I cut or burned my affected arm.
 That way I could immediately start treating myself to prevent any kind of infection in my afflicted arm.

 Got a question or comment?
 Post in the 'Living With Lymphedema' forum.
 Share your stories in My Stories.